-- Name of cleanup task
+- Name of cleanup task (the full path of the task file will be shown when moving the mouse over the field)

-- Task file with full path

 - Directory selected to be cleaned up

 - Information about file selection

 Using the buttons below to the left, you can change the order of the entries and delete selected or all entries from the list.
 In so doing, only the list entries but not the task files will be deleted.
 At any time, you can add a saved task file to the list again by clicking the Open button.